ivant902/CS111/README.md

 This is a linked-list implementation of Round Robin scheduling given a quantum length and will return the average response and wait times.

 ## Building
+Before running, use the command below to make the executable.

 ```shell
 make